Skip to content

 --namespace / -nFilter by namespaceAll namespaces

---liveUse real-time collection instead of databasefalse
+--liveRun live collection instead of reading from databasefalse

 Terminal window

-# Get all recommendations
+# Get all recommendations (reads from database)

 greenkube recommend